The-Cloud-Resume-Chalenge/challeng-part-1/README.md

-# Cloud Resume Challenge - S3 static website hosting
+# Cloud Resume Challenge - S3 Static Website Hosting
+This Terraform project automates the deployment of a static website on S3 for the Cloud Resume Challenge.
+Check out my [blog post](https://devopsmajid.hashnode.dev/cloud-resume-challenge-part-1) for a detailed walkthrough.

 ![AWS Logo](./images/aws.png)